SandeebAdhikari/E-Commerce/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a Pull Request.

-## This markdown will be ready to copy and paste into your `README.md` file for GitHub.
-Make sure to replace the placeholders like `your-username`, `your-repository`, and paths to images or videos with the actual paths where your assets are located.